21quistai/Go-Fish/README.md

 # Go-Fish
-This is a text based go fish game that was made for a computer science class.
-It is played in the console of a IDE or terminal.
-It is only 1 player and the rest of the players are basic bots that ask a random player for a random card without any logic to it
+This is a simple go fish game.
+It takes the a game I made in java and converted it to javascript so I could add visuals.
+There is no online or multiplayer which maybe will be added later